When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 Unfortunately, there are many illegitimate breeders that are trying to make some quick cash.

 Always make sure they have references and that they can provide full documentation of each of the parent’s history.
-As well as documentation saying they have been used to breed this particular hybrid mix.
+As well as documentation saying they have been used to breed this particular mix.

 If you are looking to get a Husky Australian Shepherd mix then we encourage you to do so.